What we learned about the traffic on Bali’s streets and how it feels to be part of it

 Coconuts lying next to the road, ready to be picked up.

-This is the other side of being on the scooter fighting the traffic.
+This is the other part of being on the scooter fighting the traffic.